 Evaluate what equipment you will need for the clinical area of your practice — and decide whether you should purchase or lease the equipment.

-by Dan Zimmerman in Equipment & Services on Thursday, December 15, 2016
+Posted in Equipment Financing & Loans on Thursday, December 15, 2016

 How to Evaluate Your Practice's Needs